How fit do I need to be for the Tour du Mont Blanc?

 Acclaimed as one of Europe’s best Alpine treks, the Tour du Mont Blanc is on the bucket list of many.
 Yet so many people are put off the higher-level hiking tour because they worry they will not be fit enough.
 However with such a broad range of itineraries, Macs Adventure is allowing increasing numbers of hikers to enjoy the spectacular tour around the Mont Blanc Massif.

-The Mont Blanc Massif.
-Thanks to Ritsuko Maeda for the picture.[/caption] The facts look daunting on paper with a total multi-day hike of 170km and some 10,000m of ascent and descent to circle the Mont Blanc Massif.
+The facts look daunting on paper with a total multi-day hike of 170km and some 10,000m of ascent and descent to circle the Mont Blanc Massif.
 The route also passes through three countries, France, Italy and Switzerland.
 Many “average” hikers discover they can enjoy this superb long-distance walk.
 The route to happiness on the Tour du Mont Blanc is to choose the right tour to suit your fitness and ability – and put in some training before you go.
 Macs Adventure offer several Tour du Mont Blanc tours which are self-guided, and there is an option to have your baggage transferred on most of the days if you prefer to walk only with a daypack.
 On average the complete Tour du Mont Blanc tour is walked between eight to 10 days, but it’s possible to extend this time if you would prefer to have shorter hiking days.
 There are also many options for daily routes that can decrease the amount of climbing required.
 You’ll see that there are many different options when choosing a Tour du Mont Blanc walking trip.
 However, everyone should have put in some training before heading to the Alps.
-It's not all ice and snow.

 Training for the Tour du Mont Blanc